Susan Strange: Power and international financial markets

-Position on the International Monetary System
+Casino Capitalism

 In Casino Capitalism (Blackwells, 1986), Susan Strange problemizes the nonsystem that the international monetary system has become.
 She compares it with a casino whereon the foreign exchange plays as snakes and ladders.
 She sets the stakes that international finance has become stronger than states and has been deregularized.
 The Smithsonian Agreement has been weak leading further to benign neglect from the US, the Eurodollar market and OPEC has been strong undermining the Bretton Woods system.
 There is no state or actor governing the international monetary system and the international financial markets.
 American banks are made free to pursue their interests since the 1980s strengthened by the possibility to finance American bonds in the world, making a carousel of bond trading with the OPEC and the Eurodollar market.
 The forces of market integration set by the Bretton Woods system was going through.

 Mad Money (University of Manchester Press, 1998) updated the analysis of Casino Capitalism to the late 1990s.
 At the time of her death, she was working on an exposition of her theory of the international money system.
+Strange argued in Mad Money that complex derivatives, such as credit default swaps, had increased systemic risk in the global financial system.
+She has been described as a prescient thinker who foresaw multiple aspects of the 2008 financial crisis and its aftermath.

+In 2024, the British International Studies Association organised an event on Strange's work which "has enjoyed a renaissance recently".